MiralMohammad/Intelligent-Smoke-Classification-Model-for-Fire-Detection/README.md

 Traditional smoke detectors trigger alarms based solely on smoke intensity, which leads to frequent false alarms in everyday situations.
 This reduces user trust and can delay responses to real fire events.

+In this project, I use **multi-sensor data** and **machine learning** to learn more nuanced patterns of smoke behavior.

-In this project, I treat the task as a **binary classification problem**:
+I treated the task as a **binary classification problem**:

 - `Fire Alarm = 1` → fire-related smoke
 - `Fire Alarm = 0` → nuisance / non-fire smoke

-My primary objective is to **reduce false positives**, ensuring that the system triggers an alarm only when a real fire is likely.
+The main objective of this work is to **reduce false positives (false alarms)** so that the alarm is triggered only when a true fire event is likely.

 ---